griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_upload.rst

 - :bold:`Clonal variant VAF`

   This is the estimated DNA VAF of the clonal variant of the tumor.
 Variants with a DNA VAF less than half the specified number will be marked as subclonal.
+For a 100% pure tumor, heterozygous variants are expected to be present at 50% VAF, and anything below 25% VAF would be marked as potentially subclonal.

 - :bold:`Allele Expression`

-  Allele expression is calculated as gene expression * RNA VAF.
-This expression value is used as a cutoff in order to determine whether the peptide has good allele expression when the Allele Expr value of a variant is above this cutoff.
+  Allele expression is calculated as gene expression * RNA VAF and represents the total amount of the mRNA transcript that is present in the sample.
+Variants with allele expression above this cutoff will be considered well-expressed.

 .. figure:: ../../images/screenshots/pvacview-regenerate_tier.png
     :width: 1000px